The Revenue Blog /

 This real-time information is highly important in today’s rapidly changing and highly competitive business environment, as teams strive to make their forecasted numbers month after month.

-The evidence-based forecasting process begins like any other sales forecasting method.
+The data-driven sales and revenue forecasting process begins like any other sales forecasting method.
 Sellers first submit their forecasts on a weekly basis, preferably at the beginning of the week.
 These submissions must include more than just a number, however.
 Reps should submit the specific deals they expect to close, including their committed, best-case, pipeline, and closed business.

 Within each of these deals, salespeople should include the deal amounts, as well as the stage of the sales process they are in, with proof.
 In the case of an organization using MEDDICC, they should provide evidence of which components they have secured.